 - 1/2 teaspoon Lemon extract

 - 2-3 teaspoons Water

 - In your mixing bowl beat room temperature butter until it is creamy.

 - Add lemon zest, vanilla extract, lemon extract, and salt and continue to mix until ingredients combine.

 - Add the flour 1 cup at a time until the mixture just starts to come together.

 - Create a ball of dough and flatten it slightly before wrapping it in plastic wrap and chilling it for 1 hour.

 - Remove dough from refrigerator.

-- Lightly flour your surface and roll the dough out to ¼ inch thick.
+- Lightly flour your surface and roll the dough out to 1/4 inch thick.

-- Let icing harden before serving.
+- Allow the icing to harden before serving the cookies.